Small Ring, Brussels: History

 In the 14th century, Brussels had a second set of defensive walls built to accommodate the expanding city.
 There were eight gates built along its length, many of which give their names to squares and intersections along the course of the road.
-The walls proved fairly useless in combat, not able to prevent either the French bombardment of Brussels in 1695, or French troops from seizing the city in 1746 as part of the War of the Austrian Succession.
-After the latter, the defensive works were in ruins.
-By that time, siege was no longer as important a part of warfare.
-Due to the growth of commerce and roads, it was found that the fortifications did little more than frustrate transit into and out of the city.
+The walls proved fairly useless in combat, not able to prevent either the French bombardment of Brussels in 1695, or French troops from seizing the city in 1746 as part of the War of the Austrian Succession, leaving the defensive works in ruins.
+By that time, siege was no longer an important part of warfare.
+Due to the growth of commerce and improved roads, the fortifications did little more than frustrate transit into and out of the city.

 In 1782, Emperor Joseph II ordered the dismantling of most fortifications in the Low Countries, including those of Brussels.
 The dismantling work of the exterior defences began in the east of the city.
 In 1795, when Republican France invaded and annexed the Low Countries, the demolitions were stopped, not resuming until an order from Napoleon in 1804.
-Laeken Gate was destroyed in 1808.
-By an ordinance on May 19, 1810, the French Emperor ordered the second walls demolished and replaced by boulevards with a median in the centre.
+The Laeken Gate was demolished in 1808.
+By an ordinance on 19 May 1810, the French Emperor ordered the second walls demolished and replaced by boulevards with a median in the centre.
 The fall of the First French Empire prevented the project's immediate execution.